michelliez/essayscoring/README.md

 Models were validated using StratifiedKFold, with 5 folds.
 The final best QWK score was **0.7889**.
 The best model per fold was saved as a .pth.

 ### 2.3 Inference
 A seperate notebook was used to infer on the test set.
-Feature engineering was also performed on the test set, and model weights and configs were loaded from a JSON file.
+Model weights and configs were loaded from a JSON file.
 With thresholding, this achieved a score of **0.78484**.

 ## 3. DeBERTa Model Seed Ensemble + Thresholding